0ero1ne/null/README.md

 # null (0x00)
 A bash packet manager manly for scripts.

-**Compatible with OSX.** (unix/linux in the future)
+**Compatible with OSX.** (linux in the future)

 ## TODO
-- fix search and info functions to work online
+Unfortunately I have to give up on the search function for now.
-- create install and remove functions
+TODO list standby for now.

 ## Description